Previous dayMarch 30, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-At 19:54 UTC on March 30, 2026, a magnitude 2.9 tremor occurred near Rat Islands, Aleutian Islands, Alaska.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
-Coordinates: 51.138°, 179.201°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.9 event was detected near Rat Islands, Aleutian Islands, Alaska on March 30, 2026, with origin time 19:54 UTC.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
+Geolocation places the event at 51.138°N, 179.201°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30